140 total views, no views today

 In 2015, Joshua embarked on a joint venture with Freddie Cunningham and set up their own company, AJ Boxing and Commercial, primarily earning money through 13 sponsorship deals.

-This collection of sponsors is the marketing force behind ‘Team AJ,’ promoting the brand and its image across a wide … Read More...
+This collection of sponsors is the marketing force behind ‘Team AJ,’ promoting the brand and its image across … Read More...